terra-money/classic-core/README.md

 ### Run a single node testnet

 You can also run a local testnet using a single node.
-In a local testnet, you will be the sole validator signing blocks.
+On a local testnet, you will be the sole validator signing blocks.

 **Step 1.
 Create network and account**